hluk/CopyQ/docs/scripting-api.rst

 .. js:data:: mimeSecret

    If set to ``1``, the clipboard contains a password or other secret (for example, copied from clipboard manager).

-   In such case, the data won't be available in the app, not even via calling ``data()`` script function.

 .. js:data:: mimeShortcut